-As of December 31, 2021, the Company had three capital leases, one in Hanford, California for its ieFactory California production facility, and two equipment leases.
+The Company has three capital leases, one in Hanford, California for its main production facility, and two equipment leases.

-The minimum aggregate future minimum lease payments under capital leases as of December 31, 2021 were as follows (dollars in thousands):
+The minimum aggregate future minimum lease payments under capital leases as of December 31, 2021 were as follows:

-Vear ended December 31
+Years ended December 31.